School House – Junior Boarding

-Mr Mike Powell, who is married with 1 daughter, is the Houseparent in School House and aims to create a truly home-from-home feeling within the house.
-Alongside Mrs Stefi Powell and Miss Emily Hopkin, he looks to ensure the girls are well supported and nurtured.
+School House aims to create a truly home-from-home feeling within the house and looks to ensure the girls are well supported and nurtured.
 The girls are encouraged to stay active and to enjoy all of the opportunities on offer.

 The house has two common rooms, equipped with televisions, DVD players and Wii game consoles as well as access to computers and the school internet.
 The girls have a large in-house kitchen which allows them access to drinks and snacks during the evenings and weekends.

 Weekday evenings are carefully structured in order to give the girls a good balance between prep (which is completed in the school library) and a wide variety of activities before the bed-time routine commences, according to age and year group.